dazdaz/azure-aks/README.md

 aks-agentpool-75595413-2  10.240.0.6
 ```

+## Ingress
+* Ingress is a solution which allows inbound connections and is an alternative to the external loadbalancer and nodePorts
+* The ingress controller is essentially a loadBalancer within the Kubernetes cluster

 ## Ingress Controller (HTTP routing) - Method #1
 * "HTTP routing" is an AKS deployment option, read URL below to learn more
 * This deploys the nginx ingress controller as an addon and configures DNS into the *.<region>aksapp.io domain